Read Our Post Introducing What Paths Through The Forests Is About

 The Writers of Paths Through The Forests

-Rua Lupa is a Naturalist, Saegoah, Permaculture Designer and Bioregionalist.
-Rua was raised on a small farm in the boreal forest of northern Ontario, Canada and now lives on The Great Freshwater Island of the Great Lakes.
+Rua Lupa (“Rua”) is a Naturalist, Saegoah, Permaculture Designer and Bioregionalist.
+Rua was raised on a small farm in the boreal forest of northern Ontario, Canada and now lives on The Great Whitestone Isle of the Lake Seas (Great Lakes).
 Delving into learning about their ancestry led Rua to becoming involved in the Reformed Druids of North America and the Anishinabek (Ojibway) traditions and teachings.

 She is the author of several books on totemism and other nature spirituality; more information is available in the Publications tab of this blog.
 She has been incorporating hides, bones, and other organic materials into artwork since 1998; through this practice she is able to reclaim materials that might otherwise be discarded and give them a better “afterlife”.
 In 2011 she earned her Master’s degree in counseling psychology with an emphasis on ecopsychology and ecotherapy, and in 2013 became certified as a Wilderness First Responder (WFR).
 Professions aside, nothing makes her happier than being outdoors, and she is an avid hiker, camper, environmental volunteer, and explorer of her world.
 More information about Lupa, her writings and art, and her personal blog, may be found online at www.thegreenwolf.com.